Building a Bible-Engaged Youth Ministry

 Josh Wellborn, National Youth Director for the Assemblies of God, returned to Springfield, MO, with his family in 2018 after serving as the Michigan District Student Ministries Director.
 Before then, he served as a youth pastor in Lansing, Michigan; Brussels, Belgium; and Seattle, Washington.
-In this interview with BEP, Josh shares his passion for Bible Engagement and his heart for how youth leaders can fuel their fire for the Word.
+In this interview, National Youth Ministries (NYM) director Josh Wellborn shares his passion for Bible Engagement and his heart for how youth leaders can fuel their fire for the Word.

 BEP: What’s one of the top things you love about youth ministry?